How do you market an intangible product?

 Most consulting firms may offer strategic services where they might give a company a pack of information or report.
 However, that's not the real product.
 That's just the end result of the value-added services consultants have.
 Their product lies in the knowledge and experience or tools that are needed to answer some pretty complicated questions.

 What do lawyers really do?
 At this point does anyone know?
-What we do know is that they help to make sure that a company has their defense up for any incoming litigation.
+What we do know is that they help to make sure that a company has its defense up for any incoming litigation.
 But what does that process look like?
 That's why legal services are intangible.
 Although we can understand what the actual outcome is, what these professionals do on their end to make sure that a company is safe, is quite a mystery.

 Although freight forwarding carries freight, that's exactly it.
-These companies arrange the details of a shipment, but are never in actual ownership of the product.
+These companies arrange the details of a shipment but are never in actual ownership of the product.

 Accounting, investment bankers, brokers, underwriters.
 Although these guys may help increase your wealth, the generation of that wealth is completely intangible.
 Their methodologies and technical know-how (most of the time a secret) is what they are well-known for.
 It's also how they're able to keep making you more money.

-Although at the end of a secondary education, you receive a diploma, obviously the education is worth a lot more than the piece of paper you receive.
+Although at the end of secondary education, you receive a diploma, obviously the education is worth a lot more than the piece of paper you receive.
 Some may disagree.
 Education is a perfect example of an intangible because the amount of knowledge learned is not a physical product.

 Certain fields in health care may provide things like medications, supplements, or a cast for the occasional broken bone.
 But countless years have been spent researching and studying the best types of fixes for every different type of ailment.

 Insurance can only be measured when you've received the cash, right?
 But up until that point, insurance companies do a lot on the back-end.
-For instance, when you go to the doctor, they're going to pay for the bill - or most of it - but before they pay they're aggressively going to negotiate with the health care service to ultimately keep yours - and their - costs low.
+For instance, when you go to the doctor, they're going to pay for the bill - or most of it - but before they pay they're aggressively going to negotiate with the health care service to ultimately keep your - and their - costs low.

 Clients who are using an intangible product may help a potential client feel more confident, and move them along in your funnel, they still may still need a little more.
 Queue design.

 Again, why is it so difficult to market intangible products?
 And why is it so much different from tangibles?
-It's because consumers will need to see how the company or the products and services they offer add value to their current situation, or solve a problem they have.
+It's because consumers will need to see how the company or the products and services they offer add value to their current situation or solve a problem they have.

 Designers and marketers have to work together to tell a story of the company, put the brand into pictures and words that people can understand, and then work to creatively put it in a potential client's hands.